harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 ## D. Initial setup DOMjudge for the course

-Initially when DOMjudge is installed we get an 'admin' account.
-However we rather give the people giving the course each their own administrator account, so that we later always can change the set of administrators.
+Initially, when DOMjudge is installed we get an 'admin' account.
+However, we rather give the people giving the course each their own administrator account, so that we later always can change the set of administrators.

 The administrators should also be able to test a new contest problem on the DOMjudge server before using it in the course.
 The best practice is to have a separate Test contest to which problems can be added and be tested.
-We only give administrators access the Test contest.
+We only give administrators access to the Test contest.

-### Setup Test contest

-To create the Test contest do:

-    click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'
-    click on 'Add new contest' button
-       in 'External ID', 'Shortname' and 'Name' boxes enter 'Test' select value in "Activate time" and
-       paste it into "Start time" and "End time" fields.
-       In the "End time" field increase the date by 1 year.
-       "Record balloons" set to "No"
-       "Medals enabled" set to "No"
-       "Enable public scoreboard" set to "No"
-       "Open contest to all teams" set to "No" select in "Team categories" the value 'Jury'

-By only allowing the Jury team category we give access to only administrators.

 ### Setup Administrators

-When in DOMjudge importing with an "accounts.yaml" with user accounts of type 'admin' DOMjudge behaves different then when importing normal team users (type 'team').
-It then not only creates the user with the administrator role, but also gives it the 'team' role.
+When DOMjudge imports with an "accounts.yaml" with user accounts of type 'admin' DOMjudge behaves differently than when importing normal team users (type 'team').
+It then not only creates the user with the administrator role but also gives it the 'team' role.
 DOMjudge also automatically creates a team only for this user, where the team is in the 'Jury' team category.
-Having both roles allows the adminstrator user switch role between 'Jury' and 'Team' interface in DOMjudge, allowing is also submit solutions as team member to the Test contest we made in the previous section.
+Having both roles allows the administrator user to switch roles between 'Jury' and 'Team' interface in DOMjudge, allowing us to also submit solutions as a team member to the Test contest we made in the previous section.

 Because the teams are automatically created in DOMjudge we only need to import an `accounts.yaml` file into DOMjudge describing the administrators.